PivotBuddy

 The Bug: "Spray & Pray"

 Spending budget on 5 different channels (FB, LinkedIn, SEO, PR, TikTok) simultaneously to "see what sticks."
+Each channel gets 20% of your budget, which is not enough to generate statistically meaningful results in any of them.

 The Fix: The Scientific Method